advance100/doc_webpack/writing-loaders.md

 ### `clearDependencies: function()`

 Remove all dependencies of the loader result.
 Even initial dependencies and these of other loaders.
+Consider using `pitch`.

 ### `values: any` (out)

-Pass values to the next loaders `inputValues`
+Pass values to the next loaders `inputValues`.
+If you know what your result exports if executed as module, set this value here (as a only element array).

 ### `inputValues: any`

 Passed from the last loader.
+If you would execute the input argument as module, consider reading this variable for a shortcut (for performance).

 ### `options: {...}`